masaGreen/masaGreen/README.md

 <h3 align="center">A Software developer.</h3>

-- 👨🏾‍💻 Currently working on Java and JavaScript .
+- 👨🏾‍💻 Currently working on Java and JavaScript projects.

 - ✌🏾 Looking forward to collaborating with other Java developers or JavaScript group projects.